How to Generating DB Specification from Database>

 OrderLine This is a link entity between order(s) and product(s).

-Role This table stores the user role information.
+Role This table stores user role information.

 1. Select Tools > Doc.
 Composer from the application toolbar.